Windspeaker—which celebrated four decades of publishing in March 2023—is owned and operated by the Aboriginal Multi-Media Society of Alberta.

-It has been an awesome 36 years since the first edition of Windspeaker (then called AMMSA) rolled off the presses on March 18, 1983.
-We have evolved from hard copy, to include digital and finally to a completely online news service.
+It has been an awesome 40 years since the first edition of Windspeaker (then called AMMSA) rolled off the presses on March 18, 1983.
+We have evolved from hard copy print, then to include digital, and now are finally a completely online news service.

-We hope you continue to follow us for many years to come and all the best to you in the New Year.
+We hope you continue to follow us for many years to come.

 Bert Crowfoot, Publisher and CEO, AMMSA